eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 :request_id: Request id of the``request_data`` transaction.
 :sample_id: Identifier of the request.
 :ub: Serialized request data.
-:length: Lenght of the serialized data.
+:length: Length of the serialized data.
 :args: User pointer data.

 ------